erikkeckes/erikkeckes.github.io/_posts/2025-2-22-WindTrees.md

 x - position of branch<br>

 <h4>Branch motion</h4>
 We could simulate branch motion purely based on drag forces.
-This apraoch doesn't fit trees perfectly sonce aerodamics of leafs(shape dependant) can cause some lift of the braches.
+This approach doesn't fit trees perfectly since aerodamics of leafs(shape dependant) can cause some lift of the braches.
 Lift can be defiend as sum of all external forces on a body acting perpendicular to the direction of the flow.
 <br>
 Branches can be separated into tree categories:
 * branch on wid facing side of tree